satelliteworkshops/gitterbot/README.md

-**This project is a fork from dcscan/gitterbot, with changes made for GitHub Teacher**
+**This project is a fork from dcscan/gitterbot, with changes made for GitHub Teacher**.
+You can see a more fully implemented bot in [CamperBot, freeCodeCamp's chatbot based on this same code](https://github.com/freecodecamp/camperbot)!

 # Build a Bot Workshop

+## What to Expect

 In this 40 minute session, you'll fork an existing chatbot and get it up and running within minutes.
 But, this is more than just a glorified demo.